Jiayan-Lim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to add a new drug to the system
+1. User requests to add a new drug to the system
-2. The user enters drug details
+2. User enters drug details
    1. The following are required information:
          - Trade name
          - Active ingredients